 The concept began in 1989 with discussions about how to make the Seventh Principle of the UUA more central to members, congregations, and the Association.
-The first edition of the Green Sanctuary Handbook was published in 1991 blending religious celebrations, education, administration, and community action.
+The Seventh Principle Project was formed and the first edition of the Green Sanctuary Handbook was published in 1991 blending religious celebrations, education, administration, and community action.
 In 1999, Rev. Fred Small inspired a national environmental program.
 In 2002, The Seventh Principle Project incorporated and the Green Sanctuary program began accrediting congregations.
 In 2005, the organization changed its name to Unitarian Universalist Ministry for Earth.

 UUMFE was instrumental to the passage of the landmark 2006 Statement of Conscience on the Threat of Global Warming/Climate Change.
 In 2008, UUMFE gave the Green Sanctuary program to the UUA to administer and began refocusing on environmental justice while still providing support to congregations with their Earth ministry.
 In 2009, in partnership with the UU Office of Advocacy and Witness, Rowan Van Ness became the first Environmental Justice Program Associate in the Washington DC office as an employee of UUMFE.
 With the UUA reorganization in 2010, Rowan joined the Multicultural Growth and Witness team.